O.A.R.

 O.A.R. (short for Of A Revolution) is an American rock band, founded in 1996 in Rockville, Maryland.
 The band consists of lead vocalist/guitarist Marc Roberge, drummer Chris Culos, guitarist Richard On, bassist Benj Gershman, and saxophonist/guitarist Jerry DePizzo.
 Touring members include trumpet player Jon Lampley and keyboardist Mikel Paris.
-Known for their live shows and extensive summer touring, the band has released ten studio albums and six live records—most recently Live From Boston in December 2024.
-Four of its members grew up in Rockville and attended Thomas S. Wootton High School.
-After graduating, they studied at Ohio State University, where they met DePizzo from Youngstown, Ohio.
+Four band members grew up in Rockville and attended Thomas Sprigg Wootton High School together.
+After graduating, they studied together at Ohio State University, where they met DePizzo from Youngstown, Ohio.

+The band's discography includes ten studio albums and six live albums.
+"Shattered (Turn the Car Around)" is their only song to reach the Billboard Hot 100; it reached 36th on the chart in December 2008.
+In 2021, the song was ranked 74th on the Billboard list of the Greatest of All Time Adult Alternative Songs.